badbatch/cts-types/README.md

 ### A note on `output`

-The output should be in the same folder as or a sibling folder of the input in order for the source maps to work currently.
+The output should be in the same folder as or a sibling folder of the input in order for the source maps to work correctly.
 The source maps include a path to the source file and that path is based on the location of the input file.
 This library does not currently support updating the relative path of source files in the `.map` files.

 To get around this limitation, either do not provide an `output` path (and the output will be written to the `input` path) or have the `output` path leaf directory be a sibling of the `input` path leaf directory, i.e. `input` of `dist/types/esm` and `output` of `dist/types/cjs`.